Bankside

 A bathroom in stone and glass.

-The client came to this one with their architect, which usually means two things: the design is fixed, and the detail matters.
+This one came to us through the architect.
+When that happens, two things are usually true: the design is fixed, and the detail matters.
 Both were true here.

 The whole room is large-format porcelain — wall and floor — in a soft grey concrete-effect.
-Big tiles are harder than small ones, because the cuts have to be perfect.
-The external corners aren't finished with trim; they're mitred at 45 degrees, two tiles meeting at a sharp edge.
-Most tilers reach for trim because it hides a multitude of sins.
-We don't use it on jobs like this.
-It's slower, it's less forgiving, and the result is worth it.
+Big tiles are harder to work with than small ones, because every cut has to be exact.
+The external corners are mitred at 45 degrees, two faces meeting at a clean edge.
+It's the slow way and the right way; we used no trim anywhere in the room.

-The shower is a walk-in, no tray, with a linear drain set flush to the floor.
-To make that work, the floor falls have to be right across the whole tile run — not just under the shower.
-We dry-laid the floor first to plan the falls, then bedded each tile with full coverage adhesive.
+The shower is walk-in, no tray, with a linear drain set flush to the floor.
+To make that work, the floor falls have to be right across the whole tile run — not just under the head.
+We dry-laid the floor first to plan the falls, then bedded each tile with full-coverage adhesive.
 No hollow spots, no movement.

-It's a quiet bathroom.
+A quiet bathroom.
 No accent colour, no statement light.
-The architect said at handover that they'd send us another job.
+The architect said at handover that they would send us another job.
 They have.

 Considering a similar project?